guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Import all flags

-Use when Guild correctly detects your script flags and you want to import all of them.
+When Guild correctly detects your script flags and you want to import all of them:

 ``` yaml
 train: